Scarface (1932 film): Reception

-The film initiated outrage among Italian organizations and individuals of Italian descent, remarking a tendency of filmmakers to portray gangsters and bootleggers in their films as Italian.
+The film initiated outrage among Italian organizations and individuals of Italian descent, remarking on a tendency of filmmakers to portray gangsters and bootleggers in their films as Italian.
 In the film, an Italian American makes a speech condemning gangster activities; this was added later in production to appease censors.
 This, however, did not prevent the Italian embassy from disapproving Scarface.
 Believing the film to be offensive to the Italian community, the Order Sons of Italy in America formally denounced the film and other groups urged community members to boycott the film and other films derogatory towards Italians or Italian-Americans.
 Will Hays wrote to the ambassador in Italy, excusing himself from scrutiny by stating the film was an anachronism because it had been delayed in production for two years and was not representative of the current practice of censorship at the time.
 Nazi Germany permanently prohibited showings of the film.
 Some cities in England banned the film as well, believing the British Board of Film Censorship's policy on gangster films was too lax.
-The film had been banned in Ireland on August 19, 1932 and on August 29, 1941 (under the alternate title of 'Gang War').
+The film had been banned in Ireland on August 19, 1932, and on August 29, 1941, (under the alternate title of 'Gang War').
 The decisions were upheld by the Films Appeal Board each time.
-It was banned on April 24, 1953 (under its original title).
+It was banned on April 24, 1953, (under its original title).
 No appeal was lodged.
 Various reasons include pandering to sensationalism, glamorizing the gangster lifestyle and implying an incestuous relationship between the protagonist and his sister.

-Several cities in the United States including Chicago and some states refused to show the film.
+Several cities in the United States, including Chicago, and some states refused to show the film.
 The magazine Movie Classics ran an issue urging the people to demand to see the film at theaters despite the censorship bans.
-The film broke box-office records at the Woods Theatre in Chicago after premiering Thanksgiving Day, November 20, 1941 after having been banned from showing in Chicago by censors for nine years.
+The film broke box-office records at the Woods Theatre in Chicago after premiering Thanksgiving Day, November 20, 1941, after having been banned from showing in Chicago by censors for nine years.
 Despite the favorable reception of the film among the public, the censorship battles and the unflattering reviews from some press contributed to the film's generally poor performance at the box-office.
 Upset at the inability to make money from Scarface, Howard Hughes removed the film from circulation.
 The film remained unavailable until 1979 except for occasional release prints of suspect quality from questionable sources.
 Hughes had plans in 1933 to direct and produce a sequel to Scarface, but due to stricter censorship rules, the film was never made.

-Based on a sampling of 46 reviews on Rotten Tomatoes, Scarface holds a 98% rating, with an average rating of 8.8/10.
+Based on a sampling of 46 reviews on Rotten Tomatoes, Scarface holds a 98% rating, with an average rating of 8.7/10.
 The critics' consensus reads: "This Scarface foregoes his "little friend" and packs a different kind of heat, blending stylish visuals, thrilling violence, and an incredible cast."
-It holds a rating of 87 on Metacritic based on 12 reviews, indicating "universal acclaim".
+It holds a rating of 90 on Metacritic based on 12 reviews, indicating "universal acclaim".